-To participate in the Exchange, a QHP issuer must meet the legal requirements of offering health insurance in Washington State.
+To participate in the Exchange, a QHP issuer must meet the legal requirements of offering health insurance in Washington State, including the offering of standard plans as required under RCW 43.71.095.
 A QHP issuer must also sign a Participation Agreement with WAHBE to participate in the Exchange.